janderland/janderland-elm/content/The-Promised-Land.md

 ---

-I've been building this form of expression for a couple years now, and what better form but self expression, so this site's first words will be about itself.
+I've been building this form of expression for a couple years now, and what better form then self expression, so this site's first words will be autobiographical.

 Welcome to the _Land of Jander_, a testament to how I spend my time.
 Besides providing me with a place for self